Michael Winterbottom: 2000s

-In This World

-His 2002 film In This World depicts the harrowing journey of two Afghan refugees from Pakistan, across the Middle East and Europe to Britain which they try to enter with the help of people smugglers.
-Shot on digital video with non-professional actors who virtually lived out the events of the film, its compelling sense of reality brought Winterbottom numerous awards including a Golden Bear and a BAFTA for best film not in the English language.
+His 2002 film In This World depicts the journey of two Afghan refugees from Pakistan, across the Middle East and Europe to Britain, which they try to enter with the help of people smugglers.
+Shot on digital video at a cost of $2 million, it featured non-professional actors and brought Winterbottom numerous awards, including a Golden Bear and a BAFTA for best film not in the English language.

-Code 46

-The futuristic romantic mystery Code 46 is a retelling of the Oedipus myth, in a world where cloning has created people so interrelated that strict laws (the Code 46 of the title) govern human reproduction.
-Essentially a film noir, it follows a fraud investigator played by Tim Robbins as he investigates a femme fatale played by Samantha Morton.
-The film's highly stylized settings were created on a limited budget by taking the tiny crew around the world, shooting in places which already looked like one hundred years in the future.
-Much of the film was shot in Shanghai, while Dubai and Rajasthan in India were also variously mixed to create a multi-ethnic melting-pot culture.
+Code 46, released in 2003, is a sci-fi retelling of the Oedipus myth, in a world where cloning has created people so interrelated that strict laws (the Code 46 of the title) govern human reproduction.
+The romantic mystery film starred Tim Robbins and Samantha Morton.
+It was shot in Shanghai, Dubai and Rajasthan, which were mixed to create a futuristic multi-ethnic culture.

-9 Songs

-9 Songs, released in 2004, gained attention as the most sexually explicit film ever to receive a certificate for general release in the UK.
+2004's 9 Songs gained attention as the most sexually explicit film ever to receive a certificate for general release in the UK.
 It charts a year-long relationship between two lovers, almost exclusively through their sexual interaction and various rock concerts the couple attend.
-During these concerts, the nine songs of the film's title often comment on the couple's relationship.
 The film became notorious in the UK for its candid scenes of unsimulated sex between the leads, Kieran O'Brien and Margo Stilley.

-A Cock and Bull Story

-He followed that with 2006's A Cock and Bull Story, which was released in the United States and Australia as Tristram Shandy: A Cock and Bull Story.
-It is an adaptation of the famously "unfilmable" The Life and Opinions of Tristram Shandy, Gentleman, one of the earliest novels.
-Shandy is a narrator so easily distracted in relating his life story that by the end of the book he has not yet come to his own birth.
-The film, similarly, is about the making of a film of Tristram Shandy, and the impossibility of that task.
-Moreover, it deals with the impossibility of capturing the complexity of life in a work of art, but the value of the attempt.
+His 2005 film A Cock and Bull Story, released in the United States and Australia as Tristram Shandy: A Cock and Bull Story, is an adaptation of the famously "unfilmable" The Life and Opinions of Tristram Shandy, Gentleman, an early novel.
+The film is a faux documentary about the making of a film of Tristram Shandy.
 Steve Coogan stars as himself and as Shandy.
-The film also marked the end of Winterbottom's lengthy collaboration with writer Frank Cottrell Boyce, who chose to be credited under the pseudonym Martin Hardy.
+The film marked the end of Winterbottom's lengthy collaboration with Frank Cottrell Boyce, who chose to be credited under the pseudonym Martin Hardy.